Skip to main content

 Intermediate

-Building upon the foundational knowledge of first-pass metabolism, a more detailed examination of the biochemical consequences reveals why the route of is a pivotal decision in clinical practice.
+Building upon the foundational knowledge of first-pass metabolism, a more detailed examination of the biochemical consequences reveals why the route of estrogen administration is a pivotal decision in clinical practice.
 The supraphysiological concentration of estrogen that floods the liver’s portal vein after oral ingestion initiates a specific and measurable shift in hepatic protein synthesis.

 This is a different physiological event than the body’s response to the steady, lower-dose delivery of transdermal estrogen.
 This distinction has profound implications for cardiovascular health, hormonal balance, and overall metabolic function.